HaugrNet/eds/README.md

    data, which may result in inability to properly extract information.

 # Release Plan
-CWS 1.0 will be released on Friday, June 1st, 2018.
-It is feature complete, documented and extensively tested.

-Work on CWS 1.1, will commense afterworth, with a focus on the following
+This is CWS 1.1 development branch - it will focus on the following
 features:
  * Copy Data from one Circle of Trust to a second, with a property flag to enable or disable the feature.
 By default, the feature is disabled.